-Another approach for making nanotip array is to utilize the post tip-sharpening process.
+Another approach for making nanotip array is to utilize the post-tip-sharpening process.
 Tip sharpening can be performed by using high-energy argon plasma treatment after the SDRIE etching.
-In the experiment, two set of SNWA samples with almost the same sample area are fabricated by the SDRIE process to have a height of 464 nm (sample A) and 880 nm (sample B), respectively.
-These samples are then exposed to the plasma atmosphere for 20 minutes with an argon gas flow of 20 sccm, a chamber pressure of 80 mTorr.
-The RF bias voltage is varied from 50 V to 500 V for observing the tip sharpening process.
+In the experiment, two set of samples with almost the same sample area are fabricated by the SDRIE process to have a height of 464 nm (Sample A) and 880 nm (Sample B), respectively.
+These samples are then exposed to the plasma atmosphere for 20 min with an argon gas flow of 20 sccm, a chamber pressure of 80 mTorr.
+The RF-bias voltage is varied from 50 to 500 V for observing the tip-sharpening process.

-Figure 6 shows the SEM photos of resultant profiles after post argon plasma treatment for different RF bias voltages.
-It can be found that a bias voltage of 50 V for the tip sharpening process has little effect on the resultant pattern profiles.
-The top of the pillars become rounded as the bias voltage is raised to 200 V. The tip-sharpening of Si pillars happens with a bias voltage of 350 V or larger.
-We believe that the tip sharpening effect is due to the existence of higher electric field at the pillar edges, resulting in an enhanced sputtering rate there.
-However, the height of resultant patterns decreases as the bias voltage increases because of the enhanced physical bombardment, as shown in Figure 7.
-It is interesting to find that the width of resultant patterns increases with the bias voltage.
-This might be due to the fact that the silicon material of pillar arrays is sputtered out and attached on the sidewalls, resulting in an increase in the filling factor of SNWAs.
+Fig. 6 shows the SEM photos of resultant profiles after postargon plasma treatment for different RF-bias voltages.
+It can be found that a bias voltage of 50 V for the tip-sharpening process has little effect on the resultant pattern profiles.
+The top of the pillars become rounded as the bias voltage is raised to 200 V. The tip sharpening of Si pillars happens with a bias voltage of 350 V or larger.
+We believe that the tip-sharpening effect is due